A macro lens is a unique tool for capturing close-up shots.

 But it’s also worth noting that even if you use a small aperture such as f/16, you’ll still end up with bokeh.
 The reason for this is that the lens naturally creates background blur when it gets close to a subject.
 The only difference is that the effect isn’t going to be as prominent with a narrow aperture.

 The difference in depth of field between f/2.8 and f/16 is a matter of a few millimetres.
 But the quality of the bokeh itself will vary depending on the aperture size you choose.

 Image Stabilization Difficulties

-Fortunately, most macro lenses have a well-designed focusing ring, so working with manual focus shouldn’t be too much trouble.
+Fortunately, most macro lenses have a well-designed focusing ring.
+So working with manual focus shouldn’t be too much trouble.

-Small Working Distance
+Short Working Distance